Skip to main content

 Nitrogen-Sensitive Areas (Puget Sound Basin)

-Washington has a tiered nitrogen-sensitive-area (NSA) framework that imposes advanced treatment requirements in watersheds with documented nitrogen impairment.
-Key areas:
+Washington has a system for nitrogen-sensitive areas that requires advanced treatment in watersheds with nitrogen problems.
+Key areas are affected by these rules.

 • Puget Sound Basin — extensive NSA designations, especially along shorelines.
 Advanced treatment (nitrogen-reducing ATUs) is often required within 500 feet of marine waters.